 New York has a high concentration of advanced service sector firms in fields such as law, accountancy, banking and management consultancy.
 Financial, insurance, and real estate industries make up the backbone of New York's economy, but the city is also prominent in mass media, journalism, publishing, and art.
 The city has an estimated gross domestic product (GDP) of $1,717,712 million in 2017 which is the largest regional economy in the United States.

-Lower Manhattan is the third largest central business district in the United States and home to the world's largest stock exchange, the New York Stock Exchange, on legendary Wall Street.
-The NASDAQ, also in New York City, is the world's second largest stock exchange.
-The Time Warner Center is the property with the highest-listed market value in the city, at $1.1 billion in 2006.
+Lower Manhattan is the third largest central business district in the United States and home to the world's largest stock exchange: the New York Stock Exchange, on legendary Wall Street; and the NASDAQ, also in New York City, which the world's second largest stock exchange.

 When you move internationally you are taking a big step.
 Lots of things are changing and you have a million things to think about and take care of.
 If you are able to select a top of the line moving company that moves for a modest price, it can take a big weight of your shoulders in busy times.

 Our network of international removal companies can move your furniture & possessions to Usa and anywhere overseas.

 Filling in the form at the bottom will allow you to request up to 5 quotes from various moving companies.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.